-You can add a “Blog” page but it's not actually a blog.
+You can add a äóìBlog' page but it's not actually a blog.
 It's just text and image blocks designed to mimic the appearance of blog.
-None of the usual blog features are here: there are no individual post pages, no post editor, no RSS feed, no way to publish posts in the future, no comments etc. Vistaprint advertises that they have a blog editor on their homepage but this is a major stretch.
+None of the usual blog features are here: there are no individual post pages, no post editor, no RSS feed, no way to publish posts in the future, no comments etc. Vistaprint does not have a blog editor in any real sense.

 Full form builder with multiple fields: checkboxes, radio buttons, text, paragraph text and more.
 You can download all the form submissions (an important detail other website builders miss) and customize the success message.
 Show Screenshot

 Images appeared sharp and crisp on retina screens.

 There are handy content blocks you can drop into your website that have a series of predesigned menus.
 Nice.
 Show Screenshot

 There are no themes in Vistaprint.
 Instead you choose a layout for your header and footer and choose colours in style settings.
 There is a good variety of headers to choose from— though as I mentioned earlier, there are few options for customizing headers: you can’t add elements or customize the spacing.

 There are a couple ways to customize your design: you can choose from pre-made color sets or choose a custom set of colors.
 You can also choose from a variety of button types and page layouts.
 You can also choose from a large collection of font pairings (though oddly, you can’t simply choose the fonts— you’re limited to Vistaprints pre-set choices.)